JetBrains/intellij-sdk-docs/plugin_repository/feature_extractor.md

 title: Feature Extractor
 ---

-The IntelliJ Platform IDEs will advertise a plugin for installation if the plugin provides additional features from this list:
+The IntelliJ Platform IDEs will recommend a plugin for installation if the plugin provides additional features from this list:
 * Configuration Type
 * Facet Type
 * File Extensions Type
 * Module Type
 * Artifact Type

-IntelliJ Platform IDEs only show plugin advertisements in the appropriate context so they are meaningful to the user.
+IntelliJ Platform IDEs only show plugin suggestions in the appropriate context so they are meaningful to the user.

 The [`feature extractor`](https://github.com/JetBrains/intellij-plugin-verifier/tree/master/intellij-feature-extractor/) tool catalogs these types of features for a plugin.
 It works by statically analyzing the bytecode of a plugin to extract values